Wake Forest University Department of Counseling

 To that end, for the second part of this assignment, students will be expected to write a four to six-page literature review supporting the culturally focused segments of the SOAP note.
 This paper should follow APA (7th edition) format and should include no fewer than five sources.
 The literature reviewed in this paper could include both broad theories associated with culturally competent treatment, as well as literature on cultural factors of and treatment for particular cultural groups (e.g., working with women, African Americans, or sexual minorities).
 As with the Analytic Prompt Responses, students are expected to post this assignment in the discussion board once they are done with it so that others in their section can gain from their experiences and perspectives.

 A rubric for scoring each segment of this assignment is included at the end of the syllabus.
-This activity is worth 25% of your grade.
+This activity is worth 25% of the final grade.

 Student Learning Outcomes/Key Performance Indicators